LauraMarott/SocialGraphs/Community.md

   <img src="./images/community_wordcloud5.png">
 </figure>

 It can be demanding to go in depth with all wordclouds, but the overall tendency is that the wordclouds supports the finding of the communities belonging to some movie category or genre.
-An example is community 8 that seems to be superhero movies including the words "Marvel", "Loki", "Widow", "Rogers" (the last three are superhero characters from the movies).
+Can you for instance find the community containing superhero movies?

 #### Collocations

-The collocations are here the top bigrams for each community to gain another insight into the reviews.
+The collocations are here the top bigrams (words occuring two and two) for each community to gain another insight into the reviews.

 <figure style="text-align: center;">
   <img src="./images/community_collo1.png">